 Boston University Scholarships

-This one-year fellowship is open to entering and continuing graduate students who are U.S. citizens and have displayed academic proficiency in a field related to race relations or urban problems.
-The fellowship provides a stipend for living expenses, BU health insurance, plus a scholarship for full tuition and fees.
-Completed applications must be submitted to the Whitney M. Young, Jr. Fellowship Committee no later than February 14, 2011.
+- Open to entering and continuing graduate students who are U.S. citizens and who have displayed academic proficiency in a field related to race relations or urban problems.
+It provides a scholarship for full-time tuition at the GRS rate plus the Student Services and Health & Wellness fees, a stipend for living expenses, and Boston University basic health insurance.